In this post, I’m going to share 7 private pilot books that will help you prepare for and pass your FAA knowledge exam and practical test.

-Like I said, if you can only afford one, this is the book to buy.
+Like I said, if you can only afford one, this is the best book for your private pilot license.

 Rod Machado’s Private Pilot Handbook

-If you’re looking for a straight-to-the-point book with a healthy dose of humor, this is the book for you.
+If you’re looking for straight-to-the-point private pilot study material with a healthy dose of humor, this is the book for you.
 Rod covers every topic thoroughly and does an excellent job of explaining the “why” behind the principle.

 It’s definitely one of the more enjoyable books to read on this list.
 It’s also loaded with great illustrations (over 1,200) that help explain things effectively.

 One issue some people have with this book, however, is that it is written with some humor and stories which doesn’t work for everyone when trying to learn.

 If you paired this with the next book on the list you’d have a great set of resources to help you learn.

 You can take a look at Rod Machados other excellent flight training courses and books here.
 Rod has some of the best private pilot test prep available.